 - If something falls to the floor, pull over to a safe parking spot before trying to reach it.

-In 2016, a survey showed that more than 44% of Californians said that texting while driving is the most serious distraction for drivers.
+A 2019 statewide traffic safety survey revealed that 46.7% of Californians believe texting while driving is the most serious distraction for drivers.

-In 2016, more than 54% of California drivers surveyed said they had been hit or nearly hit by a driver who was talking or texting on a cell phone.
+In 2019, nearly 60% (57.9%) of California drivers surveyed said they had been hit or nearly hit by a driver who was talking or texting on a cell phone.

-In 2016, nearly 40% of drivers admitted to making a mistake while talking on a cell phone.
+In 2019, more than half (51.3%) of drivers surveyed admitted to making a mistake while talking on a cell phone.

 10% of all drivers under the age of 20 who were involved in fatal crashes were reported as distracted at the time of the crash.

 Engaging in visual-manual subtasks, such as reaching for a phone, dialing or texting, increases the risk of getting into a crash by three times.

 The average time your eyes are off the road while texting is five seconds.
 When traveling at 55 mph, that’s enough time to cover the length of a football field blindfolded.